carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - FaaS (**Function as a Service**), Serverless.
 You don’t have to worry about OS or scaling (scale on demand)
 - Lambda function supports many languages such as Node.js, Python, Java, C#, Golang, Ruby, etc.
-- It is cheaper than EC2.
-There is no charge when your code is not running.
+- It is cheaper than EC2 because there is **no charge when your code is not running**.
 What determines price for Lambda?
-  - Number of Request Pricing (Free Tier: 1 million requests per month)
+  - Number of Request (Free Tier: 1 million requests per month)
-  - Duration Pricing (Execution) and resource (memory) usage
+  - Duration (Execution) and resource (memory) usage
   - Additional Charges: if your lambda uses other AWS services or transfers data.
 For example, If your lambda function reads and writes data to or from Amazon S3, you will be billed for the read/write requests and the data stored in Amazon S3
 - AWS Lambda integrates with other AWS services to invoke functions or take other actions (Check examples [here](https://aws.amazon.com/lambda/))
 - Method of Invocation: